YahiaRagae/CarsSearch-MVVM/README.md

 -  Responsive and smooth  user interface  at all times.

+## Issues ##
+- There is an issue with from the server side when fetching the Data of specific Filter " BMW " which is returning wrong results including other car makers - check the json file within the repo.

 ## Platforms ##
 - >= iOS 9.0 .

 ## Language ##
 - Swift 3 .